 And, of course, the truth is that great entertainment-based marketing also includes elements of education (otherwise customers won't know enough about the product to buy) and great education-based marketing also includes elements of entertainment (otherwise customers won't be interested enough to hear the message).

 Definitions of content marketing also often mistakenly claim that content marketing “isn't about selling, it's about providing valuable information so that customers ultimately reward us with their business and their loyalty”.
 Again, there's confusion here between “selling”, which is simply the exchange of money for goods and “crass, pushy selling”.

 If the goal of content marketing is to get customers to buy then it absolutely is about selling.
 It's just doing it in a different way.
-The crucial difference is actually timing.

 With any marketing you can either aim to get a customer to take action now (traditionally known as direct response advertising) or you can aim to make an impression on the customer so that they take action later (when they're browsing the supermarket aisles, or when they need a new car for example.
 This is traditionally known as image or brand advertising).

 By pigeonholing content marketing as only being about customers taking action later (by rewarding you with their business in exchange for all the great information you've given them), content marketers are missing out on the huge opportunities of using valuable content to get customers to take action now.

 And far too many content marketers seem to take a “build it and they will come” approach.
 They assume that if they produce great content then eventually buyers will reward them for it.
 But that approach is as erroneous as brand marketers thinking that if they produce a highly creative and entertaining advert then customers will reward them by eventually buying the product.